How to watch ‘AJ’ vs ‘Cobra’

 BBN have provided viewers with all the details needed to tune in and watch the eagerly awaited unified world heavyweight title fight between defending champion Anthony Joshua (23-1, 21KOs) and IBF mandatory challenger Kubrat Pulev (28-1, 14KOs).

-The bout takes place on Saturday, December 12, the same day in history that James ‘Bonecrusher’ Smith knocked out Tim Witherspoon in the first round at Madison Square Garden to become WBA World heavyweight championship, which is just one of four belts on the line here.
+The bout takes place on Saturday, December 12 - the same day in history that James ‘Bonecrusher’ Smith knocked out Tim Witherspoon in the first round at Madison Square Garden to win the WBA World heavyweight championship, which is just one of four belts on the line here.

 12 three-minute championship rounds at heavyweight.